Bricktech2000/Resume/resume.md

 _Club Executive_ `University of Ottawa | June 2022–Present`

 - Running growing community of **over 1000** computer science students at the University of Ottawa.
-- Collaborating with executive board to brainstorm, plan, fund and market monthly events and meetups, including workshop on Vim bindings and mini-course on the λ-calculus.
+- Collaborating with executive board to brainstorm, plan, fund and market monthly events and meetups, such as workshop on Vim bindings and mini-course on the λ-calculus.

 ### [Hack the Hill Hackathon](http://hackthehill.com/)